flaviocopes/nextjs-handbook/README.md

 ## Adding a wrapper component

 All the pages on your site look more or less the same.
-There's a chrome, a common base layer, and you just want to change what's inside.
+There's a chrome window, a common base layer, and you just want to change what's inside.

 There's a nav bar, a sidebar, and then the actual content.